Header graphics: Explain that stuff

 What's the connection between a water pistol and this gigantic crane?
 On the face of it, no connection at all.
 But think about the science behind them and you'll reach a surprising conclusion: water pistols and cranes use the power of moving liquids in a very similar way.
 This technology is called hydraulics and it's used to power everything from car brakes and garbage trucks to motorboat steering and garage jacks.
 Let's take a closer look at how it works!

-Photo: This crane raises its giant boom into the air using hydraulic rams.
-Can you spot the rams here?
-The main ones are shining silver in the sunlight in the center of the picture.
-There are also rams supporting the stabilisers: feet that extend out near the four wheels to support the crane at the base when the boom is extended (they're shaded with orange and grey stripes).
+Photo: This crane raises its giant boom into the air using a hydraulic ram.
+Can you spot the ram here?
+The main one is shining silver in the sunlight in the center of the picture.
+There are also rams supporting the stabilizers ("outriggers"): feet that extend out near the wheels to support the crane at the base when the boom is extended (they're highlighted with yellow and black warning stripes).

 The fact that liquids don't compress easily is incredibly useful.
 If you've ever fired a water pistol (or a squeezy washing-up liquid bottle filled with water), you've used this idea already.
 You've probably noticed that it takes some effort to press the trigger of a water pistol (or to squeeze water from a washing-up bottle).
 When you press the trigger (or squeeze the bottle), you're having to work quite hard to force the water out through a narrow nozzle.
-You're actually putting pressure on the water—and that's why it squirts out with more force than you apply to the trigger.
+You're actually putting pressure on the water—and that's why it squirts out at a much higher speed than you move the trigger.
 If water weren't incompressible, water pistols wouldn't work properly.
-You'd squeeze the trigger and the water inside would simply squash up into a smaller space—it wouldn't shoot out of the nozzle as we expect.
+You'd squeeze the trigger and the water inside would simply squash up into a smaller space—it wouldn't shoot out of the nozzle as you'd expect.

-If water pistols (and squeezy bottles) can magnify force, that means they work just like tools and machines.
+If water pistols (and squeezy bottles) can change force and speed, that means (in strict scientific terms) they work just like tools and machines.
 In fact, the science of water pistols powers some of the world's biggest machines—cranes, tipper trucks, and diggers.

 Hydraulics in theory